Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 But – as with all travel, you need to know that anything can happen, no matter where it is you travel to.

-But it’s a reality that no matter where you travel to there is a chance of something devastating happening.
 Don’t let this fear stop you from exploring countries as unique as Sri Lanka.
-It’s an amazing country; the people are so generous and they rely heavily on tourism.
+It’s an amazing country; the people are so generous, and they rely heavily on tourism.

 From the people to the food, the scenery to the experiences, Sri Lanka is one of the best countries to explore.